Simonds L de L 1907

 Turnbull Mary 1900

 Louis & Mary first lived at a house called ‘The Point’ at 120 Bath Road, Reading that was probably built for them.
-It is now a small hotel.
-He named it after his family holiday home on Long Island, New York because he had such happy memories of summertime by the seaside.
-It was conveniently located next door to his uncle Blackall Simonds at ‘The Priory’ and within easy walking distance to the brewery for them each day.
-Louis & Mary were married in 1880 and moved in here about then, since the 1881 census shows them in residence with the baby Frederick.
-In the same census, Louis is found with his uncle Henry staying at a guest house in Tiverton, Devon – clearly on a business visit to local businesses together.
+Later a small hotel.
+He named it after his family holiday home on Long Island, New York because he had such happy memories of summer by the seaside.
+It was conveniently located next door to his uncle Blackall Simonds at ‘The Priory’ and within easy walking distance to the brewery feach day.
+The 1881 census shows them in residence with the baby Frederick.
+In the same census, Louis is found with his uncle Henry staying at a guest house in Tiverton, Devon – clearly on a business visit to local businesses.
 4 more children followed in 5 years, so they built on the ‘West wing’ to accommodate them.The Point no text

-When his family outgrew it, they moved in with his generous uncle Henry Adolphus Simonds at Audleys Wood, outside Basingstoke in August 1900.
+When his family outgrew it, in August 1900 they moved in with his generous uncle Henry Adolphus Simonds at Audleys Wood, outside Basingstoke.

 Henry Simonds and Blackall Simonds, then the partners running the Brewery, both died childless and Louis took up the reins.
 First as Company Secretary when H&G Simonds was first registered in 1885, then as Chairman from 1872 – 1916.
 He died suddenly in the flu epidemic, whilst still in office.
 So that his family portrait had to be made from a likeness on a black & white photograph.